 The ponytail is one of the easiest and most practical ways to style medium to long hair.
 Unlike some braids, which can be complicated and takes practice to get right, the ponytail is incredibly straightforward and versatile.
 It will keep the hair out of your eyes and pull back away from your face.
 It can be created on various hair textures and adapted to suit your face shape and personal preference; from high to low ponytails, there is a choice that will appeal to every man.
 It is an excellent option for summer or a workout, keeping your neck cooler.
 It can also be created for a more neat and polished appearance that will look great for more formal occasions.

-The half-up look is the perfect combination of wearing your hair up and leaving it down.
+The half-up half-down look is the perfect combination of wearing your hair up and leaving it down.
 It has become one of the most popular choices for men’s hairstyles in recent years and is a wonderful way to show off your natural texture while offering more practicality as it can keep the hair out of your face.
 It can also highlight your jawline and draw attention to your face.
 To achieve this look, you need to pull the top third of your hair back and tie it into a loop and into a knot.
 Depending on how you choose to style it, it can also help achieve a more polished appearance, which may benefit you for more formal occasions.

 Once a style that hipsters and fashion-forward gentlemen only favored, the man bun is now one of the most popular ways to style long hair.
 Not only does the man bun look effortlessly cool, but it is also incredibly practical, keeping the hair away from your face and neck.
 It is easy to style, won’t require regular trips to the barber, and is expressive.
 The man bun makes a statement, proving that men can adopt all hairstyles, and it challenges the outdated notions of what it means to be a man.
 It is also an incredibly versatile look that can be changed to suit your face shape and can be left loose and unstructured.
 Or made to look neater and slicker.